 - The device-specific transceiver is connected to an external off-the-shelf Ethernet PHY device that also supports 1G or 2.5G SGMII.
-(This can be a tri-mode PHY providing 10BASE-T, 100BASE-T, and 1000BASE-T operation for 1G.) - The core GMII interface is connected to an embedded Ethernet MAC, for example, the Xilinx Tri-Mode Ethernet MAC core (in supported devices) or Ethernet MAC (EMACO or EMAC1) present in the Zynq-7000 AP SoC PS.
-The core does not support 2500BASE-X and 2.5G SGMII when the core is generated to interface with the Ethernet MAC (EMACO or EMAC1) present in the Zyng®-7000 AP SoC PS.
+(This can be a tri-mode PHY providing 10BASE-T, 100BASE-T, and 1000BASE-T operation for 1G.) - The core GMII interface is connected to an embedded Ethernet MAC, for example, the Xilinx Tri-Mode Ethernet MAC core (in supported devices) or Ethernet MAC (EMACO or EMAC1) present in the Zynq-7000 AP SoC or Zynq UltraScale+ PS.
+The core does not support 2500BASE-X and 2.5G SGMII when the core is generated to interface with the Ethernet MAC (EMACO or EMAC1) present in the Zynq®-7000 AP SoC or Zynq UltraScale+ PS.